saraorofino/ca-mfa/README.md

 ## build_ functions

 These functions are used to build the dataframes and subsequent graphs for the visualizations.
 They are used in the server to build the outputs.

+Each function has its own description at the beggining of the script, outlining parameters and a description of returns.

+# Outstanding Data Inputs / Additions

+Missing data sets, only available in model spreadsheet currently:

+- North America Consumption Raw Data from Pottinger et al 2024.
+- CA GDP
+- CA Population
+State level GDP and Population forcasts from 1950-2050 will be required for nationwide expansion of the model

+Recycling Rates: Currently, we only have a recycling rate from 1950-2050 for California.
+For this model to be expanded nationwide, the model/app will require state specific or a national average reycling rate.

+Incineration: Global.R still needs a national average for incineration called avg_incineration,, which will allow states other than CA to pull.
+If specific states are added, code will need to be updated in Server.R.
+Only set up for ca_incineration with else statment for avg_incineration currently.

+Policy Tab titles for sectors currently static, will need to be reactive as sectors are added as new options.

+Other sectors should work with this model, however it has not been tested within the app yet.